Is this Total Lunar Eclipse visible in Washington DC?

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

-Regions seeing, at least, some parts of the eclipse: Europe, South/West Asia, Africa, North America, South America, Pacific, Atlantic, Indian Ocean, Arctic, Antarctica.
+Regions seeing, at least, some parts of the eclipse: Europe, Much of Asia, Africa, North America, South America, Pacific, Atlantic, Indian Ocean, Arctic, Antarctica.

 Eclipse Map and Animation

 When the Eclipse Happens Worldwide — Timeline

 Lunar eclipses can be visible from everywhere on the night side of the Earth, if the sky is clear.
 From some places the entire eclipse will be visible, while in other areas the Moon will rise or set during the eclipse.

 |Event||UTC Time||Time in Washington DC*||Visible in Washington DC|

 |Penumbral Eclipse begins||Mar 25 at 00:43:22||Mar 24 at 8:43:22 pm||Yes|

 |Partial Eclipse begins||Mar 25 at 01:46:51||Mar 24 at 9:46:51 pm||Yes|